lavren1974/docusaurus.ru/docs/api/misc/create-docusaurus.md

 ---
 sidebar_position: 0
-title: '📦 create-docusaurus'
-slug: '/api/misc/create-docusaurus'
+slug: /api/misc/create-docusaurus
 ---

+# 📦 create-docusaurus

 A scaffolding utility to help you instantly set up a functional Docusaurus app.